nina Clark – Folkestone’s musical community

 “It’s been so important for my creative practice, I’m not just a musical artist, I’m a practitioner and a teacher and, seems like a professional plate spinner at times!
 Being allowed to sit and write music, in a beautiful hut in Dungeness, made me want to just do that for the rest of my life!
 I know that’s not possible, and I’d run out of things to write about for one!
 But it was so important for me to have the opportunity to do that.

 “Next on the list is to build my industry contacts across the country.
-Thankfully, my band is quite national, we’re from Sheffield, Stroud, London and Folkestone, so we’re going to tour over the next 8 to 10 months and grown from that experience too.”
+Thankfully, my band is quite national, we’re from Sheffield, Stroud, London and Folkestone.
+Our plans to tour mean that we’ll grow from that experience too.”

 Local venues supporting local music